 If you’re planning a trip and looking for things to do in Los Angeles in the Fall, take a look at our suggestions for the top attractions and activities to check out this year, including…

-- Fright Fest at Six Flags Magic Mountain
+- Fright by Night at Six Flags Magic Mountain

 - Knott’s Scary Farm